bluegreen-labs/weahtr/README.md

 > [!CAUTION]
 > This python package is a consolidation of previously dispersed script components written across years.
 > Although consolidated, gaps in documentation and usability considerations still exist.
 For example, paths
-> are note always validated and arguments might not have defaults.
+> are not always validated and arguments might not have defaults.

 ## Introduction